json420/degu/doc/degu.client.rst

     applications or similar scenarios that need to be abstracted from the specific HTTP request method being used.

-    However, there are shortcuts for each of the five supported HTTP request
+    There are also shortcuts for each of the five supported HTTP request methods:
-    methods:

         *   :meth:`Connection.get()`
         *   :meth:`Connection.head()`